 I hate to hear it!
 But, I understand why so many folks are in the dark about SPCC Plans (which I'll explain below).
-Honestly, I hear it a lot, and from everyone, including new hires and seasoned managers.
+Honestly, I hear it a lot, and from everyone, from new hires to seasoned managers.

 So let's shine some light on the subject and get into it.

 Let's get one thing clear right now.
 This is not an SWPPP Plan.
 That's short for Stormwater Pollution Prevention Plan.
 They are not the same.
 They are not interchangeable.
 Having one does not cover the other.
 Ok?

 SPCC stands for Spill Prevention, Control and Countermeasure.
 Often times we'll hear "spill plan" or "oil spill plan", or something along those lines.
 It's ok to call it that if you'd like, but you'll probably end up confusing yourself or your staff.

 These plans are required by Federal law under the Oil Pollution Prevention regulations (40 CFR 112 if you're really interested).
 Briefly, it states that any "non-transportation facility", with the "potential to discharge oil to waters of the U.S.", and who stores oil or petroleum products on-site in excess of 1,320 gallons, needs to prepare and implement a plan meeting the requirements and intent of the regulation.